 Some of the most advanced chips can be found in PCs, which will likely see some fluctuation over the next few months and into 2022.
 Experts say that there might be a soft dip in demand from manufacturers, though not enough to see a serious impact on the market.
 It's also expected that brands like Dell, Lenovo, and HP will inflate their prices to cover the cost of the chips.

 This global chip shortage is fueled, in part, by a shift in our culture brought on by the pandemic.
-Whether a company is having people work remotely, in the office, or some combination, employees will need reliable and updated equipment to keep up with their daily to-do lists.
+Whether a company is having people work remotely, in the office, or some combination, employees will need reliable and updated managed communication and collaboration equipment to keep up with their daily to-do lists.

 In a hybrid work scenario, more businesses are increasingly relying on laptops, which will give employees the flexibility they need to work from multiple locations.
 IT departments have to determine not just who they have to supply for today, but what future growth of the company may look like in a year or two.
 If the company is planning to expand, it's easy to discount just how many devices you'll need.